 Share buttons are often added because internal stakeholders request them, not because users ask for them.

-Why visitors ignore social sharing buttons (even when they like your content)
+Why visitors ignore social sharing buttons even when they like your content

 3) Login prompts and permissions add friction

-4) Privacy expectations changed, and browsers respond
+4) Privacy expectations

 5) Share buttons can be a performance tax